 Carlos Di Sarli with Florio and Duran, 1955-1958.

-During the last three years of Di Sarli recordings, the singer Florio joined the orchestra.
-Tango was no longer danced as much as in the golden age, and every musicians changed their style in order to please no longer the dancer but also the radio listener, although in these last three years Di Sarli composed some amazing tangos for dancing, such as El jagüel, Cantemos corazón and Bahia Blanca.
+During the last three years of Di Sarli’s career, the singer Florio joined the orchestra.
+Less people were dancing Tango compared to the golden age, and every musicians changed their style in order to please no longer the dancer but also the radio listener.
+Despite the change of audience, in these last three years Di Sarli composed some amazing tangos for dancing, such as El jagüel, Cantemos corazón and Bahia Blanca.

 Di Sarli’s valses and milongas

 Although Di Sarli is famous for his tangos, tango dancers all over the world also love many of his valses and milongas.

 Best Di Sarli’s Valses: